How to Query Data to Google Sheets

 Optionally specify a description for the query in the Description box.

+You can open or delete a saved query in Skyvia later.
 You can also open query from Query Gallery in Google Sheets Add-on.

 Note that the Gallery already contains some predefined queries for different data sources for common use cases, which you can use directly or study in order to learn how to create your own queries.